OpenSourceForGood/cotopaxi-project/README.md

-OpenWest Conference
+# IRC Refugee Project

 Community development is a reciprocal process.
 We invite you to join us and explore the potential of the open source methodology in the social sector.

-Quick facts - Refugees in Utah:
+### Quick facts - Refugees in Utah:

-1. 60k refugees, mostly in Salt Lake Valley, ~25 communities
+* 60k refugees, mostly in Salt Lake Valley, ~25 communities

-2. Last year along there were about 1200 refugees resettled.
+* Last year along there were about 1200 refugees resettled.
 This year expecting 1,200-1,300.

-3. Service providers are expecting a few new groups - Congolese, Syrian, Somali and Sudanese.
+* Service providers are expecting a few new groups - Congolese, Syrian, Somali and Sudanese.

-Community Development Principles:
+### Community Development Principles:

 * Solutions should focus on the simple and impactful.